 To apply for one of our research projects you need to submit an online application selecting the appropriate research area from the drop down menu of the University's electronic application form.

-The deadline for applications is Monday 11 February 2019 at 5pm.
-We anticipate that interview dates will be held at The University of Manchester late February 2019 (date to be determined).
+The deadline for applications is Wednesday 1 May at 5pm.
+We anticipate that interviews will be held at The University of Manchester in mid-May (date to be determined).
 It is recommended that you apply in good time to secure your place and funding ahead of the project start date.

 Please check the eligibility for UKRI STFC funding and note the UK residency rules regarding eligibility of stipend and fee support.